2025 Beach Volleyball World Championships – Men's tournament

-The men's tournament of the 2025 Beach Volleyball World Championships is held from 14 to 23 November 2025.
+The men's tournament of the 2025 Beach Volleyball World Championships was held from 14 to 23 November 2025.

 Schedule

-The 48 teams are split into twelve pools, where the first two and the four best-third placed teams advance to the knockout stage.
-The remaining eight third-ranked teams play in a lucky loser round to determine the last four teams.
-After that, a knockout system will be used.
+The 48 teams were split into twelve pools, where the first two and the four best-third placed teams advanced to the knockout stage.
+The remaining eight third-ranked teams played in a lucky loser round to determine the last four teams.
+After that, a knockout system was used.